comprobo20/comprobo20/docs/How to/setup_your_environment.md

 ## Install ROS Noetic

 Follow [this tutorial](http://wiki.ros.org/noetic/Installation) (make sure to complete the steps for ``Ubuntu`` and ``ros-noetic-desktop-full``).

+> If you are installing ROS Melodic, follow [this tutorial](http://wiki.ros.org/melodic/Installation/Ubuntu).
+> Once you are done, complete the instructions at the end of this document under <a href="#melodic-python-3-support">Melodic Python 3 Support</a>.

 ## Setup your Catkin Workspace